 The Poppy Village Armschlag, one of the Offbeat Places to Visit in Austria

-Our first destination is the Poppy Village of Armschlag, one of the truely offbeat places to visit in Austria.
-At first glance, it is a village, as there are many in the region.
+Our first goal is that Poppy village, at first glance a village like the others in the region.
 But only at first glance!
-Because very quickly we see that here is something different.
-Everything in Armschlag revolves around poppies.
-We park our cars in front of "the world's largest poppy painting".
-60 meters long and 4.50 meters high, it separates the large parking lot in the village center from the forest.
-It was painted by Karl Moser, a Waldviertel artist, who depicts a poppy field in this monumental painting.
+Because we quickly see that something is different here.
+Everything is in the sign of the poppy in the arm stroke.
+We park our cars in front of "the largest poppy painting in the world".
+60 meters long and 4,50 meters high, it delimits the large parking lot in the village center towards the forest.
+It was painted by Karl Moser, a Waldviertel artist, who shows a poppy meadow on this monumental painting.

 Oat Whisky from the Distillery Weidenauer